Easy Vegetarian Lasagna Roll Ups

-Zucchini lasagna roll ups are a fun twist on traditional lasagna that’s just so delicious.
+Vegetarian lasagna roll ups are a fun twist on traditional lasagna that’s just so delicious.
 They’re popular because you can make them in much less time than regular lasagna, and they’re lighter than meat lasagna.

 This recipe is comfort food that’s also versatile.
 We’ve served it for brunch, lunch and dinner and it’s always a hit.
 They’re so gorgeous that everyone loves to gaze over them.
 If you need a go-to dish for date night, then definitely try these out to make a great impression.